sinanuozdemir/building-agentic-ai/README.md

   <img src="images/cover.png" alt="Applied AI Book Cover" width="400"/>
 </div>

-# Applied AI Book - Code Repository
+# Building Agentic AI Book - Code Repository

 **Buy the Book on Amazon:** [https://a.co/d/eaTeURV](https://a.co/d/eaTeURV)

-This repository contains code examples, experiments, and implementations for the **Applied AI** book by Sinan Ozdemir.
+This repository contains code examples, experiments, and implementations for the **Building Agentic AI** book by Sinan Ozdemir.
 The book offers a practical, durable foundation for understanding how modern AI systems are built, why they behave the way they do, and how to push them to their limits.

 ## About the Book

-**Applied AI** is a practical guide for builders.
+**Building Agentic AI** is a practical guide for builders.
 If you're a developer deploying your first model, a data scientist making sense of embeddings and agents, or a founder exploring how AI workflows can reshape your product, this repository provides the code and examples to accompany your learning journey.

 The book is organized in three acts:
 - **Act I: Foundations** — LLMs, embeddings, retrieval, and workflows for reliable, cost-effective, scalable systems